Sioux Falls, South Dakota: Arts

-In the beginning of the 21st century, Sioux Falls experienced a renaissance of cultural interest.
+At the beginning of the 21st century, Sioux Falls experienced a renaissance of cultural interest.
 The Sioux Empire Arts Council continues to lead in the Sioux Falls area arts scene and gives out Mayor's Awards each year in several categories for excellence demonstrated by Sioux Falls residents.
-The Sioux Falls SculptureWalk was the first visual evidence of the renaissance and is an attraction for both visitors and resident artists, hosting over 55 sculptures including a replica of the Michelangelo's David.
+The Sioux Falls SculptureWalk was the first visual evidence of the renaissance and is an attraction for both visitors and resident artists, hosting over 55 sculptures, including a replica of the Michelangelo's David.
 Work was essential to the renovation of the original Washington High School into the Washington Pavilion (housing two performing arts, a visual arts, and a science center).

 The Northern Plains Indian Art Market (NPIAM) was established in 1988 by American Indian Services, Inc., of Sioux Falls as the Northern Plains Tribal Arts Show (NPTA).
 Northern Plains Tribal Arts dominated the Sioux Falls art scene from its inception in 1988.
 American Indian Services produced the juried art show and market from 1988 to 2003.
-Since 2004, Sinte Gleca University of Rosebud has been the producing organization.
+Since 2004, Sinte Gleska University of Rosebud has been the producing organization.
 In the first 25 years of its existence—one of the longest-running Indian art shows in the country—over 800 artists from 7 northern plains states and two Canadian provinces exhibited at NPTA/NPIAM.
 Writers for national publications, filmmakers, and researchers have all joined the audiences over the years.

 A permanent Northern Plains Tribal Arts collection is housed in the Egger Gallery at the Washington Pavilion.
 Since the Washington Pavilion opened its doors to the public in 1999, the collection has called the Visual Arts Center home.
 Originally the pieces were on an extended loan from American Indian Services, Inc.; in 2013, thanks to many supporters, the works were acquired under the title of the Augustana Tribal Arts Collection, and now officially belong to the Visual Arts Center.

 As the 21st century began, poetry and literary events became more popular with the opening of the Sioux Empire Arts Council Horse Barn Gallery and due to a National Endowment for the Arts-supported Y Writer's Voice.
 The Y Writer's Voice included an annual reading series of 38 nationally known poets and writers, who performed works and youth workshops through the Sioux Falls Writers Voice in local performance spaces, at the YMCA after-school program, and in local schools, gaining national attention.